dribnet/purvs/README.md

 ## PS2 MDDN 342 2017

- I have added the buns but the hair looks kind of average so I am going to change the character to Yoda instead.
-I feel Yoda will be better as he doesn't have any hair and the ears would be easier to draw.
-Also Yoda's face is more different to a regular human face so it will create more contrast and will keep things interesting.
+So I have changed the character to Yoda and this looks so much better!
+I will be adding more detail later such as hair follicles, more eye bags and a nose.
+I will also change the eye brows to be more like Yoda's.